Thailand Digital Nomad Visa Guide (2024)

 Drawback #5: Locals’ English proficiency

-English proficiency is not one of the Thai people’s stronger sides.
+English proficiency is not one of Thai people’s stronger sides.

-As a result, you might find yourself in a pretty difficult situation during everyday communication with Thai people who do not speak English, whether it’s face-to-face or virtual communication
+As a result, you might find yourself in a pretty difficult situation during everyday communication with people who do not speak English, whether it’s face-to-face or in virtual communication

-If you do not use body language and alternative ways of communication properly, communication breakdown might ensue, leaving you and your plans between the devil and the deep blue sea.
+If you do not use body language and alternative ways of communication properly, you may encounter communication breakdown frequently, leaving you and your plans between a rock and a hard place.

-To avoid miscommunication and frustrations, we recommend you slow down your speech and use appropriate gestures that can replace words whenever you see fit.
+To avoid miscommunication and frustrations, we recommend you slow down your speech and use appropriate gestures that can replace words whenever you see fit or resort to a translation app.

-Also, if you want to live in Thailand for a long time and cooperate with the locals, it would be great if you could learn the Thai language.
+Also, if you want to live in Thailand for a long time and get along with the locals, it would be great if you could learn at least some Thai phrases and sentences.

 🎓 Pumble Pro Tip